rocketmlhq/rmldnn/README.md

 - **Ease-of-use:** Simple, code-free, configuration-based command-line interface
 - **Uncompromising performance**: Blazing-fast speeds and HPC-grade scalability on GPU/CPU clusters

-The plots below show rmldnn scalability results (time per epoch as function of number of processes) to train two different Unet-2D models on large scale CPU and GPU clusters, demonstrating almost linear speedups on up to 128 CPU processes (7680 cores) and on 512 GPUs.
+The plots below show rmldnn scalability results (time per epoch as function of number of processes) to train two different 3D Unet models on large scale CPU and GPU clusters, achieving almost linear speedups on up to 128 CPU processes (7680 cores) and on 512 GPUs.

 ![scaling](figures/scaling.jpg)